MDPvis/MDPvis.github.io/README.md

 # Bridging MDPvis and Your Domain

 MDPvis interfaces with any MDP simulator+optimizer that is callable by a web server.
-We have a few read-to-go

 Your domain web server is responsible for serving four HTTP requests from the visualization, transforms the query parameters to those expected by the simulator or optimizer, invokes the simulator or optimizer, then returns the results to MDPvis.
 There are four distinct requests that the bridge should support.
-We detail these requests below
+We detail these requests below.

-The visualization expects your code to support the following requests.
-If your domain is written in Python, we recommend porting one of the example `domain_bridge.py` files to your domain.

 ## /initialize

 The `/initialize` endpoint provides a set of parameters that will be sent to the simulator or optimizer on future requests.
-Here your responsibility is to return a [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object listing the:
+Here your responsibility is to return a [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object listing these properties:

 * Name
 * Description